-In this 5th and final installment on our job shops dashboard series, we’re talking dashboard buzzwords.
+In this 5th and final installment on our job shop dashboard series, we’re talking dashboard buzzwords.

 I’m sure you’ve heard the buzzwords that are taking industry by storm: data driven decision-making, industry 4.0, industrial internet of things, digital manufacturing, smart factories, and on and on.

 Unfortunately, these are the buzzwords many folks are obsessing over that will be looked back on as management’s current “flavor of the month” in a few years.
 It is part of the reason that so many dashboards have misleading metrics (#4 of 5) which can undermine the benefits of dashboards (#1 of 5).
 Don’t allow yourself to get dragged into the hysteria with the rest of the folks and lose sight of the key operational measures (#2 of 5) and financial KPIs (#3 of 5) that your dashboard should include.